timezonerain/Regional-Sample-Size-Planning/README.md

 <img src="image/outsurv1.PNG">

-The remaining steps are the same.
+The rest of the steps are the same.

-Note that for time-to-event endpoint, the fraction applies to both sample

 <h3 id="reference">References</h3>